webhook/webhook-theme-internet-presence/README.md

-## Wyrm theme for Webhook
+## Webhook Internet Presence theme

-This is a starter site theme that uses the [Wyrm Sass](http://www.wyrmsass.org) frontend framework.
-It also includes some other common javascript used in most website builds.
+This is a simple theme for people that need an about.me style site with some light blogging and a list of their appareances / events.
+Included are the sass files if you wish to work directly with those files.

 ## Usage